 How does this work?

-The 5% white vinegar is just enough acidity to kill the plant although I highly recommend this 30% Pure Vinegar which is much better.
+The 5% white vinegar is just enough acidity to kill the plant although I highly recommend this 30% Pure Vinegar (Amazon) which is much better for killing Poison Ivy.
 The dish detergent keeps the vinegar from draining off of the leaves too quickly, which helps to permeate the cell structure.
 The salt gets onto the soil and kills the weed for good.
-Be careful though.
-The salt in the soil might prevent other plants from growing, although rain will help dilute the soil.
+Be careful, the salt in the soil might prevent other plants from growing, although rain will help dilute the soil.

-Of course, if you’d rather use a spray that has immediate results and you don’t care if you get cancer or poison your soil, then go ahead and get some Roundup.
+Of course, if you’d rather use a spray that has immediate results and you don’t care if you get cancer or poison your soil, then go ahead and get some Roundup (Amazon).